kubeflow/kubeflow/xgboost/README.md

-## Zillow home value prediction using XGBoost
+## Zillow home value prediction using XGBoost and GKE

 [Zillow](https://www.zillow.com/) has hosted a [Kaggle competition](https://www.kaggle.com/c/zillow-prize-1) to improve their